 • Audit and management review procedures

-About Vessel Safety Management System Manual
+About the Vessel Safety Management System Manual

 The International Safety Management (ISM) Code was mandated for worldwide shipping over two decades ago, and for good reason.
 With risk assessment at its heart, ISM allows international shipping companies to operate on a mutually agreed-upon benchmark and strive for higher standards in safety and risk prevention.